 General and Administrative Expense.
-The increase in general and administrative expenses was primarily attributable to the following:

-- An increase of \$2.1 million in personnel costs related to an increase in our internal headcount; and - An increase of \$4.8 million related to support our growing commercial organization.
+The increase in general and administrative expenses was primarily attributable to an increase of \$13.0 million related to supporting our growing commercial organization for the launch of IDHIFA and the potential launch of ivosidenib in 2018.